clvrai/furniture-bench/docs_source/tutorials/training_and_testing.rst

 Training and Testing
 =========================

-This tutorial shows how to train and evaluate a policy on FurnitureSim.
+This tutorial shows how to train and evaluate a policy on FurnitureBench and FurnitureSim.

 Prerequisites
 ~~~~~~~~~~~~~